AndreOpollo/AndreOpollo/README.md

 ## Android Engineer from Kenya

-- 🌱 Currently focusing on **Android Development with React-Native**
+- 🌱 Currently focusing on **Android Development with Kotlin, Flutter and React-Native**

 - 🔭 Also learning **NodeJs** for Backend Development